Corni33/CarND_P3_BehaviorCloning/README.md

 ## Model Architecture

-As the project has many similarities (steering a car towards the center of a lane/road) to the famous paper "End to End Learning for Self-Driving Cars" by Bojarski and Del Testa, their model architecture is used here as a basis.
+As the goal of this project (steering a car towards the center of a lane/road) is similar to the problem statement in the reputable paper "End to End Learning for Self-Driving Cars" by Bojarski and Del Testa, their model architecture is used here as a basis.
 An additional fully connected layer has been added to the end of the network, to output only one quantity (steering angle).
 Furthermore two dropout layers have been added to avoid overfitting and allow for better generalization.
 Tanh activation functions have been used in all fully connected layers.

-The final model structure looks like this (model.py lines 112 - 124):
+The final model structure of the convolutional neural network looks like this (model.py lines 112 - 124):

 | Layer         		|     Description	        					|
 |:---------------------:|:------------------------------:|